-Clinchers utilise an open cross section tyre with a bead that holds it in place on the rim profile and an inner tube is placed inside the rim.
+Clinchers utilize an open cross-section tire with a bead that holds it in place on inside of the rim and utilizes and innertube.
 This offers a great deal of convenience as it is easy to repair when you get punctures.

 Carbon clincher wheels are significantly heavier than their equivalent tubulars because the rim needs to be stronger to cope with the demands of braking pressure and force from the rim.
-Some deep section wheels feature a carbon fairing placed over an aluminium rim.
-These are heavier, but are cheaper than a completely carbon rim, owing to lower manufacturing and development costs.
+Some deep section wheels feature a carbon fairing placed over an aluminum rim.
+These are heavier, but are cheaper than a complete carbon rim, owing to lower manufacturing and development costs.